Doocey/tyne-time-hugo/content/post/2016-06-22-fixtures-list-newcastle-united.md

 ---
-title: Fixtures list released – the calm before the storm at Newcastle United
+title: "Fixtures list released – the calm before the storm at Newcastle United"
-description: 'Newcastle United fans have often anticipated the release of a campaign's upcoming fixtures, but this year, Tyneside must adjust to life in the Championship.'
+description: "Newcastle United fans have often anticipated the release of a campaign's upcoming fixtures, but this year, Tyneside must adjust to life in the Championship."
 author: Kevin Doocey
 type: post
 date: 2016-06-22T14:00:49+00:00
-excerpt: Over the past few seasons, Newcastle United fans have often looked forward to release of season fixtures.
-For me, it was always an immediate glance to the month of December to see what teams we faced.
+excerpt: "Over the past few seasons, Newcastle United fans have often looked forward to release of season fixtures.
+For me, it was always an immediate glance to the month of December to see what teams we faced."
 url: /2016/06/22/fixtures-list-newcastle-united/
 dsq_thread_id:
   - "4930341814"